OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 .. warning::

     Running Front-end inside an LXD container is limited!
-Integrations with LXC public marketplace won't be avilable, as it requires mounting block devices.
+Integrations with LXC public marketplace won't be available, as it requires mounting block devices.
 This feature is usually not available in the LXD containers.

 Proceed with the following steps to get the fully-featured OpenNebula Front-end up.